tarunsrinivas4302/RegistrationApplicationusingJDBCcandServletsinJAVA/README.md

 6)  Create RegisterDTO for Getting Data from Database to Java Application.

-After That Click On RunAsaServer .
+To run this Project.
+Right Click On Project -- > Run As Server --> Select Server